 Remote work is on the rise, which means leaders must adapt to leading and developing teams from a distance.
 This new work environment requires a different set of skills than traditional in-office management.
 Leaders need to be prepared to address challenges – such as communication, teamwork and company culture – among a dispersed workforce.
 When leaders are prepared, the flexibility of remote work can benefit the entire organization.

 Training leaders to manage remote workers effectively is vital to the success of any remote work program, according to Sara Sutton, CEO and founder of FlexJobs.
-In general, a remote leader’s focus needs to be managed based on results and processes rather than on face time, which is so often relied upon in traditional office settings.
+In general, a remote leader’s focus should be on results and processes rather than on face time, which is so often relied upon in traditional office settings.

 Sutton and other leaders of remote workforces offered their best advice for managers to work effectively with dispersed teams.